Grant FAQ

 I received a grant from the Fels Fund in the past.
 What is my login information?

-If your organization has not applied for a grant since July 2017, please create an account to access the online proposal system.
-Click here to create an account.
+If your organization has not applied for a grant since July 2017, you must create an account to access the online proposal system.
+At that time, you may click here to create an account.
+If you applied in July 2017 or after and do not know your login information, see the next question and answer.

 Go to your sign-in page, click on “Forgot your password,” enter the e-mail address associated with the account, click on “Send Password.”
 Password will be sent to that email.